smmalekabadi/conflict-problem/README.md

 ## Innovative Solution
-If we want to have a better outcome and if we need to be fast we could make some limitation on querying Database or we could use Client device to do some process.
+If we want to have a better outcome and if we need to be fast we could make some limitation on querying Database or we could use Client device to do some processes.